-In 2020, Averum was engaged by Hancock Natural Resource Group (HNRG) to perform an audit of sustainability performance on 69,993 acres of managed agricultural operations (direct operated) and determine conformance to the principles, objectives, performance measures, and indicators of the Leading Harvest Farmland Management Standard 2020 (LH FMS).
-LH FMS objectives 1 through 12 were covered during site visits on properties in California and Wisconsin.
+Hancock Natural Resource Group's (HNRG's) conformance to the Leading Harvest Farmland Management Standard (LH FMS) was certified in 2020.
+In 2021, Averum was engaged by HNRG to perform surveillance audits of sustainability performance on 72,822 acres of direct managed agricultural operations and determine the maintenance of their conformance to the principles, objectives, performance measures, and indicators of the LH FMS.
+LH FMS objectives 1 through 12 were covered during site visits on properties in California and Washington.
 There was no substitution or modification of LH FMS performance measures.